seinecle/codapps/docs/generated-slides/subdir/adding-pictures_temp_common.md

 So many properties that we can change!
 Feel free to explore them.
 For the moment, we want to add a picture:

 //ST: !
-- Click on 'Bg Image'.
+- Click on the right of the line of 'Bg Image', where there are 3 dots.
 - If you imported correctly your image in the previous step (see above), you should see your picture available.
 - Select it
 - Click on its name at the bottom of the menu to close the window.